 The stories I share from the garden are metaphors related to everyday life.
 Human life developed from watching animals, the sun, moon, cycles of the year, plants.
 The natural world is a teacher and guide for the inner and outer world.

 No doubt many readers have their own garden stories of amazing experiences, and your own practices and way of life, that helped to develop your connection with the sensuous, living, world around you making you more whole as a human in relationship with non-human entities.
 It is my sincerest wish for everyone to remember, develop, and live in deep relationship with nature, beginning in your own backyard.

 This blog offers practices, thoughts, ideas, I personally developed as a backyard gardener, a mother, a woman, a science teacher, a human, an international traveler, and as a teacher to help people of all ages deepen in relationship with their outer and inner world, simply by going out your back door into your backyard.
 Don’t bring your phone or computer.
-Don’t bring your ipod with earphones.
 Don’t hang up chimes that will prevent you from hearing the wind, the birds, the crickets, the squirrels.
 Go out your back door with only your self, your body, sit in a chair, and tune in to the life energies all around, seen and unseen entities, heard and unheard voices.

 Beautiful!
 Thank you for sharing, your work, your wonder and your eminence love💞 May life thrive in our gardens🌸🦋

 Gwin, you are always in my heart.
 Your support is infinite.